truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ### 24.10.0 Known Issues

+* A [bug with sudo v1.9.13](https://bugzilla.sudo.ws/show_bug.cgi?id=1050) causes commands like `sudo su -` and `sudo su` before starting tmux to break in TrueNAS 24.10.
+  Sudo v1.9.14 fixes this issue and is planned for inclusion in a future TrueNAS release.
 * Application **Update Available** tooltips display the current installed version as the available update version ([NAS-131747](https://ixsystems.atlassian.net/browse/NAS-131747)).
 A fix for this issue is expected in the 24.10.1 release version.
 * Installed custom applications do not alert for available updates in the TrueNAS UI ([NAS-132202](https://ixsystems.atlassian.net/browse/NAS-132202)).
 A fix for this issue is expected in the 24.10.1 release version.
 * Some users who have upgraded to 24.10.0 from a previous version, and who have applications with have NVIDIA GPU allocations, report the error `Expected [uuid] to be set for GPU inslot [<some pci slot>] in [nvidia_gpu_selection])` (see [NAS-132086](https://ixsystems.atlassian.net/browse/NAS-132086)).